Does Homeowners Insurance Cover Home Improvements?

 Dwelling coverage

-Dwelling coverage protects your home’s structure, like its foundation, walls, and roof, against all perils, as long as it’s not excluded from your policy.
+Dwelling coverage protects your home’s structure, like its foundation, walls, and roof, against a variety of perils, such as fire, lightning, and hail, as long as your policy doesn’t exclude the peril.

 Other structures coverage